Infineon/optiga-connect-iot/README.md

 * Connects to host via 40-pin Raspberry Pi header or Micro-USB
 * Optional: Footprint to add OPTIGA™ Trust X/M

 tbd. picture of Evaluation Kit

+### Card Adapter V3.7 VQFN8

+In this configuration the card adapter is assembled with a<br>

+* VQFN-8 test socket
+* Jumper and test pins<br>

+tbd. picture of Card Adapter

+### SIM Cable Adapter Kit

+Add-on for Card Adapter V3.x<br>

+Allows to connect to 2FF, 3FF and 4FF SIM card holder<br>
+Includes 5 pcs. of adapters to be attached to Card Adapter V3.x<br>

+tbd. picture of SIM Adapter Kit

 ## Documentation